ugogo/styleguide-generator/README.md

   /* If you don't want to generate a file per component
    * set it to true */
   onePage: false,

+  /* When generating components,
+   * if components' path has indexOf of one of this array,
+   * it will be ignore */
+  ignore: ['myIgnoredFile.md', 'myIgnoredFolder/', 'myIgnoredString'],

   /* Where you colors file is located
    * For generate colors module